 HDS Leadership Styles

 Leadership style was a key element in shaping corporate culture, and Natalie’s role as Cultural Integrator clearly included re-crafting the corporate culture at Neumann.
 Natalie reread a recently commissioned study exploring the prevailing leadership styles at HDS and wondered how HDS leadership attributes would align with the approaches to leadership at the German site.
-According to the report (Joyner, Mann & Harris 2012):
+According to the report (Joyner, Mann & Harris, 2012):

 “There is a strong analytical and technical focus to the leadership group.
 Many of these individuals will be action-oriented, and will often be assertive, independent, self-confident and competitive.
 They will want to control their own activities, and will be reluctant to delegate any meaningful authority.
 Because of their focus on tasks and things, these leaders do not have a strong need to engage in the social and interpersonal elements of work.
 The majority will work at a faster-than-average pace, will be impatient with routines, will embrace variety and change as opposed to consistency, and will work with a sense of urgency.
 They appreciate freedom – freedom from repetition, freedom of movement and mobility, and freedom to change priorities as the situation dictates.
 They are often impatient for results, and are intolerant of delays – they are driven to “cut through the red tape” and get on with things.
 They may not naturally value being part of a team or a group.
 When communicating and working with others, these leaders tend to be reserved, formal and quiet, with a serious and disciplined approach.
 When making decisions, the majority of the leaders will strongly emphasize objective thinking, and tend to be logical, practical and realistic when deciding upon a course of action.
 There can be a tendency to overlook or discount the “emotional” or “human” components of decisions, and the consequences of those decisions on others, including co-workers.”